stevemats/Medium_Stats/ReadMe.md

 # Medium Stats

-This is just a solution to view your medium's lifetime stats rather than the current [medium](https://medium.com/) solution of displaying just a month by month stats making it cumbersome to calculate all the stats from stories and fans received.
+This is just a temporary quick solution of how to view your medium's lifetime stats rather than the current [medium](https://medium.com/) solution of displaying a month by month stats making it cumbersome for a writer to calculate all the stats from stories and fans received.

 ## Existing stats show only a month by month stat:
 ![Your stories stats – Medium](https://user-images.githubusercontent.com/30528167/150293368-bef09967-f587-4adb-95c5-89785ffaf22d.png)